castai/docs/docs/guides/metrics.md

 ```
 To access this data endpoint, you’ll need to swap **{apiKey}** for the token created in step 1.

-#### 3. Get your data in Prometheus
-Open Prometheus and start typing the name of the metrics you want to view.
-All options will be available from a drop-down menu.
-You can also check the list of CAST AI metrics and query examples.

-Click the Execute button, and the app will return a value for the selected metric.

-#### 4. Specify your data source in Grafana
+#### 3. Specify your data source in Grafana
 Open Grafana, head to the Configuration tab, and click on Data Sources.

 When you select the Add data source option, you’ll see a list of all supported data sources.
 From here, choose Prometheus and insert all required details, including HTTP, Auth, and more.

+After you specify your data source, you can go to Explore, select your data source by name, and start typing the metric name for autocompleting.

-#### 5. Create a dashboard in Grafana
+#### 4. Create a dashboard in Grafana
 Click on the Dashboards tab in Grafana’s main menu and select the Browse option.
 That’s where you’ll see the button to start a new dashboard.
 Give it a meaningful name and set the main options.

 For more information you can refer to [Grafana’s documentation](https://grafana.com/docs/grafana/latest/dashboards/), you can also check this [list of best practices for creating dashboards](https://grafana.com/docs/grafana/latest/best-practices/best-practices-for-creating-dashboards/).

-#### 6. Add and format your metrics
+#### 5. Add and format your metrics
 Now it’s time to start populating your dashboard with data.

 Add a new panel and scroll down to its bottom to ensure that the data source is set to Prometheus.
 Then, start typing the name of the required metric in the metric browser box, and it will appear on the screen.